 The executive branch doesn’t have much of a check on power of judges once they are put in place.
 Instead, it is the legislative branch that holds the main checks on their power (the legislative branch has impeachment powers over all federal officers).

 Question 26 Explanation:

-What is the purpose of a writ of certiorari?
+What does a writ of certiorari do?